 Silom (สีลม) / Sathorn (สาทร)

-The highest concentrations of rooftop bars in Bangkok sit in Silom and Sathorn.
+The highest concentration of rooftop bars in Bangkok sits in Silom and Sathorn.
 This is also where the most tourist traffic lands.
-That’s not a reason to avoid the area.
+That’s not a reason to skip the area.
 It’s a reason to pick the right venue within it.

 Sky Bar at Lebua State Tower

 The most famous rooftop bar in Bangkok is also, genuinely, one of the most impressive.
-The 63rd-floor golden dome is not a gimmick: the Sirocco staircase, the curved gold bar, the 270-degree city panorama from Silom to the river.
-The tradeoff is real.
-Filmed in The Hangover Part II, it draws exactly the crowd you'd expect after 9pm on a weekend.
+The 63rd floor golden dome is not a gimmick.
+The Sirocco staircase, the curved gold bar, the 270 degree city panorama from Silom to the river all deliver.
+The trade-off is real.
+Filmed in The Hangover Part II, it draws exactly the crowd you'd expect after 9pm on a weekend, and many recent visitors say the post-dinner crush is the part to plan around.
 The dress code is smart casual and enforced.
-Worth it if and only if you arrive before sunset and leave before the post-dinner wave.
-Go for the photograph and the first drink.
-Leave before it becomes a queue.
+It works in its favor if you arrive before sunset and leave before the queue builds.
+Go for the photograph and the first drink, then move on.

-Works best for first-timers who want the iconic shot and don’t mind sharing it with 200 other people.
-Not worth it if a quiet evening is the goal.
+Works best for first-timers who want the iconic shot and don’t mind sharing it with a couple hundred other people.
+Less the call if a quiet evening is the goal.

 Vertigo & Moon Bar at Banyan Tree Hotel

-The better-kept secret in Sathorn.
-Vertigo sits on the 61st floor of the Banyan Tree with a true open-air platform: no enclosure, no glass walls, just the Bangkok skyline in every direction and the wind reminding you exactly how high up you are.
+The quieter pick in Sathorn.
+Vertigo sits on the 61st floor of the Banyan Tree with a true open-air platform.
+No enclosure, no glass walls, just the Bangkok skyline in every direction and the wind reminding you exactly how high up you are.
 That same wind keeps a number of tables empty on busy nights, which is why the crowd thins faster here than at Lebua.
 Cocktails are strong, service is measured, and you can actually finish a sentence.
-The tradeoff is the weather: on humid or rainy evenings, fully exposed rooftop bars suffer more than sheltered ones, so check the forecast before you commit.
+The trade-off is the weather.
+On humid or rainy evenings, fully exposed rooftops feel it more than sheltered ones, so some guests check the forecast before they commit.

 Works best for couples who want to have a conversation at a rooftop bar.
 The crowd is thinner, the wind is real, and no one is filming a movie up here.